serafinski/LangGraph-Compare/docs/getting_started.rst

 Setting up the database
 =======================
-This package leverages `SqliteSaver <https://langchain-ai.github.io/langgraph/reference/checkpoints/#langgraph.checkpoint.sqlite.SqliteSaver>`_ from LangGraph which allows to save checkpoints in a SQLite database.
+This package leverages `SqliteSaver <https://langchain-ai.github.io/langgraph/reference/checkpoints/#langgraph.checkpoint.sqlite.SqliteSaver>`_ from LangGraph which allows saving checkpoints in a SQLite database.

-Benefit of using :code:`initialize_experiment` is the fact that You don't have to define the paths manually - you can just refer to the properties.
+The benefit of using previously mentioned :code:`initialize_experiment` is the fact that You don't have to define the paths manually - you can just refer to the properties.

-To initiate SQLite correctly be sure to do the following:
+To initiate SQLite correctly, be sure to do the following:

 .. code-block:: python